Introduction to Classification Algorithms

 1. Naive Bayes classifier

 It’s a Bayes’ theorem-based algorithm, one of the statistical classifications, and requires few amounts of training data to estimate the parameters, also known as probabilistic classifiers.
 It is considered to be the fastest classifier, highly scalable, and handles both discrete and continuous data.
-This algorithm used to make a prediction in real-time.
+This algorithm is used to make a prediction in real-time.
 There are different types of naive classifier, Multinomial Naïve Bayes, Bernoulli Naïve Bayes, Gaussian naive.

 Bayesian classification with posterior probabilities is given by